Cosmic-Ide/Cosmic-IDE/docs/plugin-architecture.md

 - stop and release resources from `close()`.

 The app shares one connection for each definition id and project.
 All open files whose extensions belong to that definition attach to the same server process.
-Providers must not cache processes;
-the adapter keeps the connection alive until its final editor disconnects and creates a new connection when the shared wrapper needs to restart.
+Each tab maintains its own `EditorTabSession` and `CodeEditor` instance, which connects to the shared server connection.
+The adapter keeps the connection alive until its final editor disconnects.

 Server diagnostics must go to stderr.
 Writing logs to stdout corrupts LSP framing.